saiajay1/auto-annotated-portfolio/content/pages/index.md

       applications to crafting seamless web experiences, I blend machine learning with modern web development to create solutions that are as powerful as they are user-friendly.

-      I’ve spent the past few years pushing the limits of AI, automation, and web technologies—because “good enough” is never enough.

-      If that sounds impressive, keep scrolling to explore my research, projects, and innovations.
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you